-The 2 mg/mL infusion solution in 5% dextrose is available in flexible containers of 100 mL or 200 mL.
-The solutions in flexible containers do not need to be diluted and may be infused as described below.
+Ciprofloxacin Injection is available as a 0.2% premixed solution in 5% dextrose in flexible containers of 100 mL or 200 mL.
+The solutions in flexible containers do not need to be diluted and may be infused as described above.

 Important Administration Instructions

-Ciprofloxacin Injection, USP (in 5% Dextrose Injection) should be administered by intravenous infusion over a period of 60 minutes.
+Ciprofloxacin Injection should be administered by intravenous infusion over a period of 60 minutes.
 Slow infusion of a dilute solution into a larger vein will minimize patient discomfort and reduce the risk of venous irritation.

-Adequate hydration of patients receiving Ciprofloxacin Injection, USP (in 5% Dextrose Injection) should be maintained to prevent the formation of highly concentrated urine.
+Adequate hydration of patients receiving Ciprofloxacin Injection should be maintained to prevent the formation of highly concentrated urine.
 Crystalluria has been reported with quinolones [see Warnings and Precautions (5.16), Adverse Reactions (6.1), Nonclinical Toxicology (13.2) and Patient Counseling Information (17)].